Ensono/amido.github.io/docs/workloads/aws/backend/java/define_aws_secrets_java.md

 ## Using AWS Secret Property Providers

-Within the Stacks code, property providers can be specified within the application resource files: -
+Within the Ensono Stacks code, property providers can be specified within the application resource files: -

 ```yaml
 spring.config.import: